lsawade/how_to_make_a_python_package/docs/source/chapters/unittesting.rst

 set up a test environment.
 Note that in the last test we are not testing the output of the class' run since it is already tested with the previous two tests.
 This is the great thing about unit testing.
+The ``TestMatMul`` class' first method is ``SetUp()``.
+This method is executed when the class is initialised, so variables and some computations do not have to run for each testing method.
+Instead those variables will be saved as attributes of the test class.
+This is great if you want to avoid having to write the same piece of code several times or have to initialise an object that takes a lot of computation time and, thereby, reducing your total test computation time.

 Setting up a ``.travis.yml``